 In 1615 the village was burned by the French, allies of the Savoy; the latter was attacked by the locals while the troops were in transit.
 After the violent destruction, the town became a possession of the Savoy

 Food and wine and typical products.

 Cassinasco is famous for its desserts (especially amaretti and nougat).

 Wine production is also important with the cultivation of the Moscato grape.

 To be seen.

-Finally, among the vineyards of the Cà ed Cerutti winery, we find a giant blue bench, much appreciated by tourists.
+Finally, among the vineyards of the Cà ed Cerutti winery, we find a giant light blue bench.